mff-uk/dataspecer/content/en/docs/projects/api.md

 userInput parameter contains information regarding API title, description, base URL as well as operations defined for particular data structure.
-The consolidation of this information makes it possible to generate corresponding OpenAPI specifications.
+The consolidation of this information makes it possible to generate corresponding OpenAPI specification.

 The generator iterates over the collection of fetched data structures and creates corresponding components schemas.
 The method responsible for creating component schemas (createComponentSchema) calls method dedicated for creation of properties (createProperties).
-CreateProperties method checks if the field is of primitive data type or not.
+CreateProperties method checks if the field is of primitive type or not.
 If not then it calls createComponentSchema on the field and therefore creates component schema for the nested data structures too.
 It is important to note that the program also formats the names of the data structures since OpenAPI format only accepts certain characters.
 Any character which is not accepted by the OpenAPI standard is turned into an underscore.
 What's more the program takes the detected properties (fields) into consideration and if data structure does not have any, the program appends following description: "TODO: Fill in the component".
-Furthermore, the program appends id field of type string to each component schema so that they each have unique identifier.\
+Furthermore, the program appends id field of type string to each component schema so that they each have unique identifier.

 Now that the main principles of component schema generation are already considered, paths and their respective operations may be discussed.
 The